dimitri-yatsenko/datajoint-specs/README.md

 - Provide a **foundation for future enhancements** while preserving backward compatibility.

 ## License
-The licensing for the specs is under review. **Please inquire before contributing or copying.**
+This project, including the DataJoint Specification document, is licensed under the [CC BY-SA 4.0 License](LICENSE.md).

 ## Communicating version compatibility